Barbara Radice: Career

 Radice is one of the seven founding members of the Memphis Group, and the only non-architect among them.
 The Italian postmodern design collective was formed during a gathering at her home in Milan in December 1980.

 In her critical writing, Radice defined the themes and theories of this new aesthetic movement, and would become the group's de facto historian and chronicler.
 In 1984 she published Memphis: Research, Experiences, Results, Failures and Successes of New Design, a manifesto for the group's design philosophy.
 In it she focused on the broad output of the group's designers, from laminates and glass designs by Ettore Sottsass to patterned fabrics by Nathalie du Pasquier and ceramics by Matteo Thun.

 Radice served as editor of the design and architecture magazine Terrazzo (published from 1988 to 1997) which she began in collaboration with Ettore Sottsass.
-The publication's name has a double meaning: it is both an Italian word meaning "place of encounter" and a reference to the popular style of flooring known by that name.
+The publication's name has a double meaning: it is both the Italian word for "terrace" (in Radice's version, a "place of encounter") and a reference to the popular style of flooring known by that name.

 Radice is also Sottsass's biographer and widow, and is involved in preserving his legacy and that of the Memphis Group.
 She curated the 2017 exhibit "Ettore Sottsass – There Is a Planet" for the 2017 Milan Triennial.

 In 2018, Radice came into conflict with the Stedelijk Museum in Amsterdam over a retrospective of Sottsass's work.
 The museum claimed that the estate was too controlling and released a statement describing being given "too little scope for interpretations we wished to explore in the presentation."
 Radice and the estate's gallery owner Ernest Mourmans turned the blame on the institution, suggesting that the curatorial team was "adversarial", and refused to loan objects for the show.
 The differences could not be resolved and the show was ultimately cancelled.